What Does Lower Left Abdominal Pain Mean?

 7. Lactose Intolerance

-People who are lactose intolerant cannot digest lactose in milk.
+People who are lactose intolerant cannot digest lactose, a sugar found in milk.
 When they do, they experience bloating, gas, and diarrhea.
 Lactose intolerance affects about 65% of the human population.
 This condition isn’t severe, as avoiding dairy products will usually be enough to treat lactose intolerance.

 8. Irritable Bowel Syndrome (IBS)